-However, given the lack of Ministerial agreement that presently exists in respect of future development of the Maze Long Kesh site, MLKDC have received approval from TEO that dispenses with the requirement for a three year Corporate Plan.
+However, given the lack of Ministerial agreement that presently exists in respect of future development of the Maze Long Kesh site, MLKDC have received approval from TEO that dispenses with the requirement for a three-year Corporate Plan.
 MLKDC has progressed with the annual Business Plan which details MLKDC's objectives and targets for the year ahead.
 This document describes the outcomes and the outputs MLKDC will deliver using the resources MLKDC has been allocated.

-The Business Plan is drafted by the Chief Executive with input from the Board, SMT and key stakeholders.
+The Business Plan is drafted by the Chief Executive with input from the Board, Executive Team and key stakeholders.
 The plan is considered in draft by the MLKDC Board and TEO.
 Once approved by both the Board and TEO it is presented to Ministers for approval and then passed to DoF.
 Business Plans are submitted to TEO by 31 January each year.
+For 2023-24 however, agreement was obtained from TEO to defer the submission of the annual Business Plan until the appointment of the new Board.
+Due to the timings around same and the first meeting of the Board, the draft 2023-24 Business Plan was submitted to TEO on 4 April 2024.